yamin-shihab/study-notes/README.md

 # study-guides

-*My grade 7 and grade 8 Alberta curriculum finals study guides for 2021-2023 (so far)*
+*My grade 7, 8, and 9 Alberta curriculum study guides for 2021-2024 (so far)*

 </div>